-Monthly income.
-Debt-to-income ratio.
-Credit score.
-Credit history.
-Current home value.
-Mortgage principal.
-Loan purpose.
+Monthly income Debt-to-income ratio Credit score Credit history Current home value Mortgage principal Loan purpose

 Other Options for Paying for Home Improvement Projects

-Low- or no-interest credit card: Some people may opt to use a credit card that offers a low — or even 0% — introductory APR.
-Typically, a strong credit score and credit history are needed to qualify for this promotional offer, which may last between18 and 24 months.
-Home equity loan: If you have equity in your home, you may be able to borrow against a percentage of it, typically up to 85% of any equity you’ve accumulated.
+Low- or no-interest credit card.
+Some people may opt to use a credit card that offers a low annual percentage rate or even 0% introductory APR.
+Typically, a strong credit score and credit history are needed to qualify for this promotional offer, which may last between 15 and 21 months.
+Home equity loan.
+If you have equity in your home, you may be able to borrow against a percentage of it, typically up to 85% of any equity you’ve accumulated.
 For example, if you have $100,000 in equity, you could potentially borrow up to $85,000.
 The loan proceeds are distributed in one lump sum.
 Loan repayment terms vary with each lender, but it’s possible to get a repayment term of up to 30 years.
-Home equity line of credit (HELOC): A revolving line of credit, a HELOC is another type of loan that allows you to borrow against your home equity.
+Home equity line of credit (HELOC).
+A revolving line of credit, a HELOC is another type of loan that allows you to borrow against your home equity.
 The main difference between a HELOC and a home equity loan is how the loan proceeds are distributed.
 Instead of the borrower receiving a lump sum, the funds from a HELOC can be borrowed as they are needed and repaid — up to the credit limit — during the draw period, which can last up to about 10 years.
 When the draw period ends, the repayment period begins, which can be as many as 30 years.
 Loan terms will, of course, vary by lender.
-FHA Title 1 Loan: Insured by the Federal Housing Administration, an FHA loan can be issued by any approved bank or lender.
+FHA Title 1 Loan.
+Insured by the Federal Housing Administration, an FHA loan can be issued by any approved bank or lender.
 The only catch with an FHA Title 1 loan is that the upgrade must be permanent and it can’t be for a luxury item.
 This means it won’t cover the purchase and installation of a pool or spa, but it will help with things like adding a second bathroom or repairing your home’s electrical system.

 Applying for a Fixed Rate Personal Loan for Home Improvement